James D. Griffin

-James Donald "Jimmy" Griffin (June 29, 1929 – May 25, 2008) was an American politician who served in the New York State Senate (56th District, 1967–77) and then for 16 years as the Mayor of Buffalo, New York (1978–93).
+James Donald Griffin (June 29, 1929 – May 25, 2008) was an American politician who served in the New York State Senate (56th District, 1967–77) and then for 16 years as the Mayor of Buffalo, New York (1978–93).
 He later returned to public life serving as a member of the Buffalo Common Council.

 Early life

 Griffin, an Irish American, hailed from South Buffalo, the son of Helen (O'Brien) and Thomas Griffin.
 He served in the United States Army during the Korean War.

 Griffin was a registered Democrat during his political career.
 However, he was very conservative compared to the party platform, especially on social issues.
 He was frequently cross-endorsed by the Conservative and Republican parties.
 He was a Buffalo city councilman in the 1960s.

 He was a member of the New York State Senate from 1967 to 1977, sitting in the 177th, 178th, 179th, 180th, 181st, and 182nd New York State Legislatures.